jhkette/image_upload_project/notes.md

 FMA plans

-- tidy up index page - check GET value - the if else needs to be clearer
+- tidy up index page - check GET value - the if else needs to be clearer DONE ?
 - tidy up main imagage functions in controller and possibly in model
 - tidy up index page functions in controller and possibly in model
 - further checking of form validation, and form submission in controller (poss also model)